-I grew up in Western Pennsylvania in a big family with a lot of animals where I was unschooled for most of my K-12 education.
-I loved to read (still do) and escaped into books, riding the 67F bus down to the Carnegie Library and carrying home as many books as I could many days a week.
+I grew up in Pittsburgh, Pennsylvania in a big family with a lot of animals where I was unschooled for most of my K-12 education.
+I loved to read (still do) and escaped into books as hard things happened in my childhood, riding the 67F bus down to the Carnegie Library and carrying home as many books as I could many days a week.
 Then I moved to Saint Louis, MO to attend Washington University in St Louis where I studied Women, Gender & Sexuality Studies and Creative Writing.
-Now I live in Birmingham, AL because my husband is currently attending medical school here.
+Now I live in Birmingham, AL because my husband is attending medical school here.
 I have traveled all over the United States, as well as abroad to Ireland, Germany, Austria, the Netherlands and Iceland.
 I briefly lived in Bellingham, WA and adore the Pacific Northwest - I want to live there again someday under better circumstances.
 I hate being on airplanes but love carbonated drinks, my dogs, modern poetry, art museums and riding in cars.
 I am a lifelong vegetarian, have lived in more apartments and houses than I can count, was once homeless and have hitchhiked up the California coast.

 I can be reached at email@example.com.